fooplugins/foogallery/README.txt

 == Frequently Asked Questions ==

+= How do I turn off all the PRO Promotions in the admin? =

+Goto FooGallery Settings -> Advanced Tab and check "Disable PRO Promotions" and then save your settings.

 = My galleries are not working.
 Thumbnails are greyed out and not loading when I scroll down the page. =

 Lazy loading is not working on your gallery.
 This could be due to a conflict between our plugin and your theme.